 Alternatively you can cross examine the expert by asking him hypothetical questions based upon these events.

-Pointing out that the expert did not administer psychological tests in this case, when he administers them in most other cases, or if the expert did not ask one of the parties about possible mental health hospitalization or treatment, can be also helpful ( See discussion about using the DSM 5 to cross examine the witness, below).
+Pointing out that the expert did not administer psychological tests in this case, when he administers them in most other cases, or if the expert did not ask one of the parties about possible mental health hospitalization or treatment, can be also helpful when evidence of same is present in the report See discussion about using the DSM 5 to cross examine the witness, below.

-Likewise, if your client has told the forensic expert that the other party has had psychiatric hospitalizations, is or has taken psychiatric medication in the past, and this is not even mentioned in the report, this would be a glaring error on the part of the expert, and could even indicate bias and a “coverup”
+Likewise, if your client has told the forensic expert that the other party has had psychiatric hospitalizations, is taking or has taken psychiatric medication in the past, and this is not even mentioned in the report, this would be a glaring omission on the part of the expert, if the notes show that these issues were brought up. .

 In general, questions about what the expert didn’t do, i.e. administer psychological tests, make a diagnosis, visit both parents’ homes, speak with obvious collaterals such as the child’s therapist or teacher, are low risk questions, that, assuming the expert did not do a really through job, can do some damage.